Davidevlops/Davidevlops/README.md

 - ⚡ Fun fact: I blend coding and creativity to craft unique digital experiences!

 ## Connect with Me
-Feel free to reach out if you want to discuss potential collaborations or just want to chat about the latest in tech and marketing!
+Feel free to reach out if you want to discuss potential collaborations or just want to chat about the latest in tech and marketing via my
 [Email](davidgreendevlops@gmail.com)

 ## My GitHub Stats